s0600204/ProjectDependenciesTable/README.rst

 Project Dependencies Table
 ==========================

-Based on data supplied by Repology_.
+Based on data supplied via the Repology_ and PyPI_ APIs.

-An example of the end result can be found at: http://s06eye.co.uk/0ad/linuxDeps.
+An example of the end result can be found at: http://s06eye.co.uk/deps.

 Guide